reimersjan/wp-logged-in-only/README.md

 wp-logged-in-only
 =================

-WordPress Plugin to lock down the whole site to prevent public access
+WordPress Plugin to lock down the whole site to prevent public access.Only logged-in users can view the site if this plugin is activated.